alexismhill3/phiX174-simulation/src/python/main/README.md

 - 09232023: Fit putative regulatory model to RNA-seq data (re-run with more generations) (fig4, Sup. fig3/4)
 - 10012023: Fit decompressed phiX174 to proteomics data (Sup. fig5)
 - archived: old/exploratory analyses not explicitly used in paper

+Note: Processed data and select simulations outputs needed for plotting are in each folder.
+To re-generate manuscript figures, run each R notebook (analysis_<>.Rmd) from the beginning.
+The complete set of simulation outputs is too large to host on github, but is available upon request.